a5830017/account-tutorial/README.md

 # account-tutorial

-#### Follow this https://github.com/a5830017/account-web-app if you can't understand
+#### Follow this https://github.com/a5830017/account-web-app if you can't understand and create account app

 #### Tutorial 1 Setup
 - **create project**